MC Oran–USM Alger rivalry: Return after five seasons

-In 1994 Saïd Allik became chairman of the board of directors of USM Alger and promised to return the team to Division 1, On May 26, 1995, USM Alger won against MC Ouargla and achieved an promotion challenge back to the Division 1 after five full seasons under the leadership of Younes Ifticène, Allik announce that USM Alger has returned to its normal place and will not fall again to the second division, In 1996–97 Championnat National the defending champion USM Alger was unable to maintain its title and there was a great conflict between CS Constantine and MC Oran, In the last round CS Constantine won at Stade Omar Hamadi against USM Alger and won the title taking advantage of MC Oran's stumble in Tlemcen, twenty-four years after Tahar Chérif El-Ouazzani stated that they were deprived of two championship titles because of USM Alger. and with the beginning of the millennium and for two decades there was a clear control of USM Alger, during which they achieved 13 titles and reached the final of the CAF Champions League for the first time and was defeated against TP Mazembe.
+In 1994 Saïd Allik became chairman of the board of directors of USM Alger and promised to return the team to Division 1, On May 26, 1995, USM Alger won against MC Ouargla and achieved a promotion challenge back to the Division 1 after five full seasons under the leadership of Younes Ifticène, Allik announce that USM Alger has returned to its normal place and will not fall again to the second division, In 1996–97 Championnat National the defending champion USM Alger was unable to maintain its title and there was a great conflict between CS Constantine and MC Oran, In the last round CS Constantine won at Stade Omar Hamadi against USM Alger and won the title taking advantage of MC Oran's stumble in Tlemcen, twenty-four years after Tahar Chérif El-Ouazzani stated that they were deprived of two championship titles because of USM Alger. and with the beginning of the millennium and for two decades there was a clear control of USM Alger, during which they achieved 13 titles and reached the final of the CAF Champions League for the first time and was defeated against TP Mazembe.
 On May 12, 2003, witnessed the heaviest result between the two teams where USM Alger won 8–2, which is the same season in which they achieved the league and cup double for the first time.
 On the contrary MC Oran did not achieve any title and fell for the first time to the second division in the 2007–08 season.
 And they met three times in the semi-finals of the Algerian Cup, all of which ended with the victory of USM Alger, the last final was in 2013 and ended with the goal of Noureddine Daham.